The Town Like No Other

 A Story of Broken Hill

-In The Town Like No Other, Robert McLean weaves memoir with social history to tell the story of Broken Hill during its “magic years,” 1950–1970.
+In The Town Like No Other, Robert McLean weaves memoir with social and economic history to tell the story of Broken Hill during its “magic years,” 1950–1970.

 This is the portrait of a town that punched above its weight: a world-class mining centre that delivered record incomes and productivity, but also a thriving community where unions, managers and miners forged pragmatic partnerships.
 At the same time, artists, migrants, educators and conservationists created a cultural identity that was fiercely local yet nationally influential, shaping the way the town saw itself and how it was seen from afar.